-1. Decision on consent: January 31, 2011
+1. Decision on consent: August 16, 2010

 This is the deadline for the parties returning the consent form to the clerk of court indicating whether or not that party will consent to keep Magistrate Judge Crocker as the presiding judge in this case.
-If all parties consent, then Magistrate Judge Crocker will remain the trial judge.
+If both sides consent, then Magistrate Judge Crocker will remain the trial judge.
 If not, then the computer will randomly assign this case to a district judge.

-2. Deadline to file a summary judgment motion alleging failure to exhaust administrative remedies: February 11, 2011
+2. Deadline to file a summary judgment motion alleging failure to exhaust administrative remedies: August 30, 2010